hfiref0x/LightFTP/README.md

 Note for "pswd" field:
 `pswd=*` means "any password matches".

-Example of configuration file can be found in the `Source` directory as `fftp.conf`.
+Example of configuration file can be found in the `src` directory as `fftp.conf`.

 # Build